Berry-Esseen Theorem for Sample Quantiles with Locally Dependent Data: Introduction

-These quantities are the main parameters of a dependency graph and may depend on $n$. \begin{rem} In literature, sometimes dependency graph is taken to be such that sets of vertices $A\subseteq [n]$ and $B\subseteq [n]$ share no edges if $(X_i)_{i\in A}$ and $(X_j)_{j\in B}$ are mutually independent.
-Notice that it is a stronger condition and implies that $D_2\le 2D_1$ and $D_3\le 3D_1$. \end{rem}
+These quantities are \textit{the main parameters of a dependency neighborhood and may depend on $n$}.
+Notice that the dependency graph condition is stronger than Assumption~\ref{as:dn} as it provides a natural choice for the dependency neighborhoods such that $D_2\le D_1^2$ and $D_3\le D_1^3$.

 Given a vector $\mvx\in\dR^{\ell}$, we consider the centered random vector